fearangit/fearangit.github.io/owncloud_qs_s3.md

 ## Database configuration

 ownCloud requires a database to store administrative data.
-For this Quickstart, we recommend using MySQL or MariaDB.
+For this Quickstart installation, we recommend using MySQL or MariaDB.
 You should install the ownCloud server software before installing the database.
 Refer to the database documentation for instructions on how to configure it.

 ### MySQL/MariaDB with Binary Logging Enabled